fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ```

 ### Encode Categorical Data
 There is no single best encoding technique for all datasets, the best encoding technique will depend on the characteristics of your dataset and the specific problem you are trying to solve.
-However, when dealing with imbalanced dataset and loan prediction problem, there are some encoding techniques that are particularly well-suited:
+However, when dealing with imbalanced datasets and loan prediction problems, there are some encoding techniques that are particularly well-suited:

 - The Weight of Evidence (WOE) Encoding: This is a technique for encoding categorical variables that is particularly useful for datasets with imbalanced classes.
 It works by replacing each category with the log ratio of the probability of the target variable being 1 for that category to the probability of the target variable being 0.
-This helps to highlight the relationship between each category and the target variable, and can be particularly useful for datasets with imbalanced classes.
+This helps to highlight the relationship between each category and the target variable and can be particularly useful for datasets with imbalanced classes.

 - Target Encoding: This technique encodes categorical variables by replacing each category with the average value of the target variable for that category.
 This can help to reduce the number of unique categories and provide more robust feature encoding.
-Target encoding can be a good choice when dealing with imbalanced datasets, because it can help to highlight the relationship between each category and the target variable.
+Target encoding can be a good choice when dealing with imbalanced datasets because it can help to highlight the relationship between each category and the target variable.

 - LeaveOneOut Encoding: This is a technique for encoding categorical variables that is similar to target encoding.
 It works by replacing each category with the average value of the target variable for all examples in the dataset, except for the one being encoded.
 This can help to reduce the number of unique categories and provide more robust feature encoding.
-LeaveOneOut Encoding can be a good choice when dealing with imbalanced.
+LeaveOneOut Encoding can be a good choice when dealing with imbalances.

 In this phase, I choose Target Encoding.